angeloanan/splat-tagger/README.md

 On Unix / macOS systems, you'll need to allow the binary to be executed with `chmod +x splat-tagger`.

-Run the binary with the YouTube stream URL as the first argument.
+Run the executable on a terminal (command prompt) with the YouTube stream URL as the first argument.

 ### via Cargo Install (Build from scratch)